yconst/YCML/README.md

 Copyright (c) 2015-2016 Ioannis (Yannis) Chatzikonstantinou.
 All rights reserved.

 YCML is licensed under the GPLv3.
-For other licensing options, please contact the author.
+For other licensing options, please contact the author at the following address: contact (at) yconst [dot] com

 __YCML__

 YCML is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

 YCML is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

 You should have received a copy of the GNU General Public License along with YCML.
 If not, see <http://www.gnu.org/licenses/>.